 |Commissions for mediation are subject to stamp tax at a rate of 0.4%.|

 |In addition to the operations referred to above, stamp tax is also applicable to written agreements, checks, lending, civil deposits, gambling, licences, traders’ books, deeds, report, credit bonds, and transfer of business, among other acts.||Rates vary depending on the nature of the transaction.|

-PT is levied on the taxable property value of urban and rural property owned, rental income derived from such real estate and income derived from the sale or transfer of immovable property.
+Property tax is levied on the taxable property value of urban and rural property owned, rental income derived from such real estate, and income derived from the sale or transfer of immovable property.

-PT is levied on rental income at a 25% nominal rate.
+Property tax is levied on rental income at a 25% nominal rate.
 However, the tax basis is only 60% of the rental income, as it is presumed that 40% relates to costs.
-Consequently, the effective PT rate for rental income is 15%.
+Consequently, the effective property tax rate for rental income is 15%.

 The taxation of income from rented properties may not be lower than that which would result from taxing the ownership of the same immovable property if it was not generating rental income.

 Property tax is levied as follows for the ownership of assets that are not leased:

 |Patrimonial value (AOA)||Property tax|